openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 No API changes will be needed for the initial implementation, provided that other services are able to retrieve all of the properties of a given image.

+Note that the existing API allows for providing the signature metadata as glance properties, and returning an error message if verification fails.

 Security impact
 ---------------